-In May 2022, the Swvl Board resolved to implement a Portfolio Optimization Plan that focus on profitability by reducing costs and focus on high margin operations, There was a reduction in headcount by 32% and operations was reduced in multiple locations.
-The Swvl Board continue to monitor and follow the plan implementation, which lead to another additional wave of measures implemented on November 2022 that reduced headcount and completely discontinued operations in multiple locations, leaving only the locations that are cashflow positive and profitability was foreseeable in short term plans.
-The Company has also given termination notices to multiple vendors and contractors that provide services to the group.
-As a result, Swvl's revised budget is expected to reduce the group's monthly net cash used in operating activities, which reduces the expenses and cash requirements for the continued operation of the business.
+In May 2022, the Swvl Board resolved to implement a Portfolio Optimization Plan that focused on profitability by reducing costs as well as on high margin operations.
+There was a reduction in headcount by 32% and operations were reduced in multiple locations.
+The Swvl Board continued to monitor and follow the plan implementation, which led to another additional wave of measures implemented in November 2022 that reduced headcount and completely discontinued operations in multiple locations, leaving only the locations that are cashflow positive and profitability was foreseeable in short term plans.
+The Company has also previously given termination notices to multiple vendors and contractors that provide services to the Group.
 Moreover, the implementation of the Portfolio Optimization Plan or related initiatives may have adverse consequences on our employee morale, our culture, and our ability to attract and retain employees.
 In addition, from time to time, there may be changes in our senior management team that may be disruptive to our business.
 If our senior management team fails to work together effectively and to execute its plans and strategies, our business, financial condition, and results of operations could be adversely affected.
+The plan still in place to date, with more shift to growth while maintaining the profitable margins.